Explore all CLC has to offer and see if a course is scheduled for a particular term.

 Transform your customer service into something extraordinary, gain more repeat business and improve your bottom line.
 Extraordinary customer service comes from focusing on the few essential elements that yield big results.
 You’ll take away a customer service plan that will help you focus on the key elements that will get you started on your pathway to success

 Customer service is now essential for business and all work organizations.
 With the increase of technology, human interaction with customers becomes all the more important.
 Whether it relates to retaining customers, serving your audience, or turning inquiries from potential customers into sales, good customer service is now one of the central factors in organizational success.
 Learn to improve your customer service skills to enhance your career skill set, improve productivity, and increase your organization’s success.
 You will also take away some extraordinary customer service techniques you won’t find anywhere else.
-Take the certificate and save.
-This includes two courses, Keys to Customer service and Extraordinary Customer Service.
+This series includes two courses, Keys to Customer Service and Extraordinary Customer Service.

 Supervision is not a responsibility to be taken lightly and yet many people find themselves in the position with little or no advance preparation.
 In this workshop, you will be provided with an overview of the “people” skills required of successful supervisors.
 Topics covered include motivation, problem solving, performance management, successful meetings, harassment in the workplace and legal/organizational concerns.